 Pesticides efficacy and crop safety general guideline (Part 8)

-Applicants wishing to register a product, vary the particular or conditions or registration of a registered chemical product or hold a permit to use a chemical product, need to satisfy the APVMA that the chemical product meets the statutory criteria set out in the Agvet Code for efficacy and safety.
+Applicants wishing to register a product, vary the particulars or conditions of registration, or hold a permit to use a chemical product, need to satisfy the APVMA that the chemical product meets the statutory criteria set out in the Agvet Code for efficacy and safety.

 This guideline is relevant to: